Human505-oatmeal/Inventory-Management-System/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.
+I'm a bit new to Github so please be patient, I will do my best!

 ## License

 See LICENSE file.